GideonPARANOID/code-sketchpad/git.md

 ### .gitignore

 A config file, used for telling git which files to ignore in a repository.
 It supports wildcards.
+Can use a global one which is applied across all local git repos for a user, which is handy.

 ### .gitattributes